 The sublessee Operator shall comply with the Rules and Regulations and meet all of the Minimum Standards established by the Commission for the categories of services to be furnished by the Operator.
 The Minimum Standards may be met in combination between lessee and sublessee.
 The Sublease agreement shall specifically define those services to be provided by the lessee to the sublessee that shall be used to meet the standards.

 Nothing further this section

-MINIMUM STANDARDS FOR AERONAUTICAL SERVICE PROVIDERS Appendix 1: Business Plan
+MINIMUM STANDARDS FOR AERONAUTICAL SERVICE PROVIDERS Appendix 1: Application for Operating Permit/Lease